MardWang/openwrt-actions-test/README.md

 # Actions for my OpenWrt
-Actions for building multiple duplicate OpenWrt
+Actions for building multiple duplicate of OpenWrt